Creamy Dijon Chicken

 Not only does it come together in record time, but the taste of the sauce is grade-a delicious.
 This is also coming from someone who isn’t usually a mustard fan, and yet there I was, gobbling up the chicken and then dragging my rice through the remaining sauce so I could get every last drop.

-And what’s even better?
-The Husband also liked it, and he’s not a mustard fan, either.
+And what’s even better? an old friend of mine also liked it, and he’s not a mustard fan, either.
 So with two solid thumbs up, I feel I have no choice but to call this recipe a solid win.

 I hope you like it as much as we did!